anthonyjoeseph/rftf-examples/src/blogPosts/BlogPost7.md

 But why prosecute `react-router`?
 Wouldn't it be better to talk about `react-fp-ts-router`'s advantages?

 Especially since it's so small (2 HOCs and an handful of types), it's hard to easily understand the scope of `react-fp-ts-router`, or functional paradigms in general, for that matter.
 It's easier to see the size of the risk imperative paradigms impose.
 Happily for our cause, `react-router` happens to be an easy target.
-It has widespread use (three million weekly downloads at the time of publication) and, though it's clearly useful, and in some ways iss really quite clever, it has many flaws.
+It has widespread use and, though it's clearly useful, and in some ways is really quite clever, it has many flaws.

 ## The biggie